blank'/>

 These photos capture the beauty of the rocket plume as it glows and reflects sunlight from high altitudes.
 The plume appears as a bright, luminescent trail that arcs across the sky, creating a stark contrast against the darkness of the night sky.
 This effect called Space jellyfish (or jellyfish UFO or rocket jellyfish).

-Wide-angle panorama of Saint Martin harbor with the SpaceX rocket trail glowing above the Caribbean horizon — astrophotography by astroval.
+Wide view of Saint Martin harbor with SpaceX rocket trail glowing above the Caribbean horizon after sunset

 The SpaceX launch seen over Saint Martin Island on the evening of February 27 2023